Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 5. When the battery power is below 20%, the "Auto-Lock" function will not work.

-6. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### Auto-Lock Function for SwitchBot Lock